One mission. One team.

 1 FTS, RAF Shawbury

-In the course of of a typical year around 1000 students from across UK Defence and international partners go through helicopter training at RAF Shawbury.
+In the course of of a typical year around 1000 trainees from across UK Defence and international partners go through helicopter training at RAF Shawbury.

 Basic Rotary Wing training including all aspects of helicopter crew training for all three military services is provided using Airbus H135 & 145 helicopters and ground based training equipment.